ljunggren/boozang-docs/README.md

 ###### Automated documentation

 As Boozang is completely based on natural language, all recorded tests are also a user manual.
 When a label changes, for example: "Create Project" being changed to: "Add Project", the test will need to be updated accordingly.
-This means all test documentation is always up-to-date.
+This means the automated tests acts as living documentation.

 ###### AI test repair